 - 1 celery rib

 - 1 small green pepper

 - 1/2 teaspoon each salt, white pepper and pepper

 - 1/2 teaspoon hot pepper sauce

 - 1 boneless whole pork loin roast (4 pounds)

 - 2 tablespoons cold water

 - 1. Finely chop vegetables.
 In a large skillet, saute vegetables in butter until tender.
 Add garlic; cook 1 minute longer.
 Stir in seasonings and pepper sauce.

-- 2. Cut several slits in roast to within 1/2 in. of bottom.
-Place in a 5-qt. slow cooker.
+- 2. Cut roast in half.
+Cut several slits in roast to within 1/2 in. of bottom.
+Place in a 4-qt. slow cooker.
 Spoon onion mixture between slits and over the top of meat.
 Cover and cook on low for 6-8 hours or until pork is tender.

 - 3. Transfer roast to a serving platter; keep warm.
 Pour cooking juices into a small saucepan.
 Combine cornstarch and water until smooth; stir into the pan.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Serve with roast.
 Yield: 12 servings (2-1/4 cups sauce).